 American Girl Dolls.
 Just about every girl has one, right?
 I love the Welly Wisher, Camille…

 Help choose the clothes, bag, and shoes.
 Talk about where they will go.
 Put her to bed, comb her hair and read her a book.

 Have you heard of Club Emmie?
 Join the club and play American Girl Dolls when subscriptions come in.

 Playing dolls is a fun way to use FaceTime!

-Babies aren't really able to talk back to you, but seeing them means to much.
+Babies aren’t really able to talk back to you, but seeing them means so much.

-For babies, singing, reading, and speaking are a great way for the baby to get to know you and your voice.
+For babies, singing, reading, and speaking are great ways for the baby to get to know you and your voice.

 Then when you see each other, you will be a familiar face.
 And that is priceless!

 Use props like stuffed animals, pots and pans, a photo album, pictures from a magazine, toys, or a baby doll to tell a story.
 You can make up a story, use props as you read a book, or have your Grandchild make up a story about the things you are holding.